 The gold-silver ratio is the simplest calculation in precious metals analysis.
 Divide the spot price of gold by the spot price of silver.
 The result tells you how many ounces of silver it takes to buy one ounce of gold.

-The ratio compresses when silver outperforms gold — the two prices converge.
-It expands when gold outperforms silver, or when silver falls faster than gold during a liquidity event.
+The ratio compresses when silver outperforms gold, when the two prices converge.
+It expands when gold outperforms silver, or when silver falls faster than gold during a market selloff.
 A ratio of 30 means silver is expensive relative to gold.
 A ratio of 100 means silver is historically cheap.
 Everything else falls somewhere on that spectrum.

 Modern-era average (1990–2020): ~65:1 • Historical 20th century average: ~47:1

-The ratio is quoted as a single number — "the ratio is 59" — which means 59:1 by convention.
-Analysts say the ratio is "high" when silver is cheap and "low" when silver is expensive.
+The ratio is quoted as a single number. "the ratio is 63". which means 63:1 by convention.
+You will hear analysts say the ratio is "high" when silver is cheap and "low" when silver is expensive.
 That framing is counterintuitive at first but becomes second nature quickly.
-Prices and ratio updated May 8, 2026; the framework below doesn't depend on the exact level.

 Three Thousand Years of Context: How the Ratio Has Evolved